Alperen Sengun NBA Preview vs. the Grizzlies

-Alperen Sengun and the rest of the Houston Rockets will be matching up versus the Memphis Grizzlies on Wednesday at 8:00 PM ET.
+The Houston Rockets, with Alperen Sengun, match up versus the Memphis Grizzlies at 8:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Sengun, let's examine some stats and trends to help you find good wagers.
+We're going to examine Sengun's prop bets, using stats and trends to help you make good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.